 4. Walk along Corso Pietro Vannucci

 The main pedestrian street passing through the heart of Perugia is the Corso Pietro Vannucci, which is festively decorated around Christmas time.
 This artery of the city is lined with bars, cafes and plenty of clothes shops, not to mention some worn, but elegant buildings.
+It’s here that you’ll find many of the best things to see in Perugia.
 Corso Pietro Vannucci really reflects both the wear and tear found throughout Perugia, but also its architectural splendour.

 5. Admire the Artwork in Via della Viola